Matt Farber, PhD

 Examples of Dr. Farber’s work include:

-• Provided expert testimony at trial on behalf of dbest Products Inc. in patent litigation involving a transport cart patent in dbest’s Trolley Dolly line of products.
-After a four-day trial, the jury returned a verdict in favor of dbest with a damages award in the exact amount of the lost profits testified to by Dr. Farber.
+• Testifying expert in a patent and trademark infringement matter relating to carts used for shopping and transport of large items.
+Dr. Farber submitted a report and provided expert testimony at trial on behalf of dbest Products Inc. in patent and trademark litigation involving a transport cart patent embodied by dbest’s Trolley Dolly line of products.
+After a four-day trial, the jury returned a verdict in favor of dbest with a damages award in the exact amount of the lost profits damages testified to by Dr. Farber.

-• Analyzed antitrust allegations involving monopolization and tying related to mobile app distribution under Sections 1 and 2 of the Sherman Act, addressing issues including market definition, market power, and tying behavior.
+• Analyzed antitrust and anti-competitive behaviors allegations involving monopolization and tying related to mobile app distribution under §§ 1 and 2 of the Sherman Act.
+Dr. Farber addressed issues including market definition, market power, and tying behavior; evaluated pro-competitive justifications and anti-competitive effects of tying on market participants generally and plaintiffs specifically; determined a but-for commission; and analyzed overcharge damages based on the difference between actual commission and but-for commission.

 Related Insights